sadah/RurimaSearchSublimeText2Plugin/README.md

 # Rurima Search Sublime Text2 Plugin

-[Rurima](http://doc.ruby-lang.org/ja/) is Ruby reference manual in Japanese.
+[るりま(Rurima)](http://doc.ruby-lang.org/ja/) is Ruby reference manual in Japanese.

-This plugin is able to search Ruby reference from Sublime Text2.
+This plugin is able to search Japanese Ruby reference from Sublime Text2.

 If you have any problems, then please register an issue or send pull request.